Virtuant/hadoop-admin-2019/docs/weekly-test-1.md

 What is the count?

-We can now conclude that there are 447,598 rows of text in `visits.txt`.

 ### Analyze the Data’s Contents

 We now know how many records are in the data, but we still do not have